Accessing Contour Exports

 The elevation points are then subdivided into lines of equal elevation according to the interval you specify (more on that below).

--You map has elevation functionality
+-Your map has the Elevation Toolbox functionality

-In your map, select
+In your map, select the 'Elevation layer' and click

 Which format should I choose?